Skip to Content

 1. The Circular Walk

-Arguably one of the most accessible of the many walks in Killarney, The Circular Walk is just a few moments from Killarney Town and is ideal for all levels of fitness.
+Arguably the most accessible of the many walks in Killarney, The Circular Walk is easily accessible from Killarney Town and is ideal for all levels of fitness.

 Starting at the thatched-roof Deenagh Lodge and heading along the path that rises up the hill, you’ll be following the signs for Knockreer House.